lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 Note that any Google Maps options that are set using property names prefaced with `gopt_` will be read only after initialization.

+### Send action on Google event

+You can trigger Ember action easily on any Google event.
+For this, simply define the name of the action to be called when an event is triggered on the component: `ev_[eventName]=[actionName]` where `[eventName]` has to be replaced with the name of the event you want to handle (like `click`), and `[actionName]` has to be replaced with the name of the action you want to send when that event occurs.

+The action method (defined by default on the controller holding the component) will then receive the `view` which triggered the event (in our case here the instance of the component), and any other arguments will be the arguments Google will give on that event (usually the `event` itself).

 ### Defining objects to draw